brunoasdev/brunoasdev/README.md

 - 👋 Hi, I’m @bruno-almeida-silva
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Java, Microservices, RESTFul, Docker, Kubernetes, Rancher, SQL, No-SQL, React JS, Angular 2+, graphics and reports
+- 🌱 I’m currently learning Microservices in Spring-Boot and Cloudnative in Quarkus, clustering kubernetes in Rancher and front-end in React JS and Angular 2+ with graphics and reports.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: https://www.linkedin.com/in/bruno-de-almeida-silva